|

 the company will be able to spot tenants that are in real trouble and help

+them accordingly.
 But retailers say landlords can never

 really understand what is happening on the ground.
 A spokesman for RSH